unovue/radix-vue/docs/content/components/menubar.md

     {
       keys: ['ArrowRight', 'ArrowLeft'],
       description: `
-        When focus is on a <Code>Menubar.Trigger</Code>, moves focus to the next or previous item. <br /> When focus is on a <Code>Menubar.SubTrigger</Code>, opens or closes the submenu depending on reading direction. <br /> When focus is within a <Code>Menubar.Content</Code>, opens the next menu in the menubar.
+        When focus is on a <Code>MenubarTrigger</Code>, moves focus to the next or previous item. <br /> When focus is on a <Code>MenubarSubTrigger</Code>, opens or closes the submenu depending on reading direction. <br /> When focus is within a <Code>MenubarContent</Code>, opens the next menu in the menubar
       `,
     },
     {
       keys: ['Esc'],
       description: `
-        Closes the currently open menu and moves focus to its <Code>Menubar.Trigger</Code>.
+        Closes the currently open menu and moves focus to its <Code>MenubarTrigger</Code>.
       `,
     },
   ]"